smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 +--------+----------+---+------------------+-----------------------+----------------------+------------------------+
 | 1      | Physical     | Physical         |                       | Physical             | Physical               |
 +--------+--------------+------------------+-----------------------+----------------------+------------------------+

+..
+[1] See note in "Layering Remarks" -> "SAMP and SACP" section below

 SmartAnthill protocol stack consists of the following protocols: